fjvallarino/monomer/docs/tutorials/06-composite.md

   they should not be stored since they can become stale.
 - WidgetId: The WidgetId of an item is made out of the Path and Timestamp when the widget was initialized.
-This makes it unique, and allows keeping track of the widget's path if its location in the widget tree changed.
+This makes it unique, and allows keeping track of the widget's path if its location in the widget tree changes.
 The disadvantage is that it's not possible to deduce the WidgetId of a widget, requiring a call to a helper function to find it.